cgiluadev/php-sdk-binary-tools/README.md

 ## Optional, not included

 These are not included with the PHP SDK, but might be useful.
 While Visual C++ is the only required, the others might enable some additional functionality.
-Care yourself about making them available on your system, if relevant.
+You may need to make these tools available in your system path, if relevant.

 - `Git`        - useful for PHP source management
 - `Cppcheck`   - used for static analysis